Diamonds Are a Vamp's Best Friend (Part 3)

 Well, the battle belongs to whoever imposes their conditions on the other, so the initiative is imperative.
-“Charge!
+“Charger!
 Get and smash as many of those shriekers as you can!
 Buzz!
 Try to find a counter-frequency, or at least try to drown out that racket!
 Mal, for the love of GOD, just turn off your PFG!”
 Jobe and the Drow are out of the fight for the moment, and I just sent the person I was counting to be my good right hand out of the battle.
 So, I’m counting on Mal’s crew to fight these people.

 God, how have I so offended you?

-Charge followed my instructions, but Cambion lobbed five golf ball sized ball bearings up into the air, and pegged Charge with three of them as he tried to get to the shriekers, and the camera dog pegged Buzz with a blast.
+Charger followed my instructions, but Cambion lobbed five golf ball sized ball bearings up into the air, and pegged Charger with three of them as he tried to get to the shriekers, and the camera dog pegged Buzz with a blast.
 I tried to blast Cambion with my psychokinetic energy, but I haven’t really had a chance to train with it, and the one time that I thought that I might have nailed him, he deflected the blast with an amulet.
 I’m facing a trained, disciplined and prepared enemy in Doc Cambion.

 I hate it when that happens.

 Okay, he’s expecting me to keep firing at him at range, since I’m supposed to be all a-scared of fighting hand-to-hand without my beast shell.
 So I used my PK to zoom up on him and disabuse him of that mistaken understanding- and hopefully a few teeth as well.

 BAD idea.
 Yes, I surprised him for all of a quarter-second, but he recovered without even blinking, used my momentum against me, and threw me face-first into the floor.
 Owch.